Wireless security: Wireless intrusion prevention concepts

-There is no ready designed system to prevent from fraudulent usage of wireless communication or to protect data and functions with wirelessly communicating computers and other entities.
-However, there is a system of qualifying the taken measures as a whole according to a common understanding what shall be seen as state of the art.
+There is no ready-designed system to prevent fraudulent usage of wireless communication or to protect data and functions with wirelessly communicating computers and other entities.
+However, there is a system of qualifying the taken measures as a whole according to a common understanding of what shall be seen as state of the art.
 The system of qualifying is an international consensus as specified in ISO/IEC 15408.

 A wireless intrusion prevention system

 A Wireless Intrusion Prevention System (WIPS) is a concept for the most robust way to counteract wireless security risks.
-However such WIPS does not exist as a ready designed solution to implement as a software package.
+However such a WIPS does not exist as a ready-designed solution to implement as a software package.
 A WIPS is typically implemented as an overlay to an existing Wireless LAN infrastructure, although it may be deployed standalone to enforce no-wireless policies within an organization.
 WIPS is considered so important to wireless security that in July 2009, the Payment Card Industry Security Standards Council published wireless guidelines for PCI DSS recommending the use of WIPS to automate wireless scanning and protection for large organizations.

+Several WIPS vendors were established in the early 2000s.
+AirDefense was founded in 2001 and later acquired by Motorola in 2008.
+Mojo Networks was founded in 2004 and later acquired by Arista Networks in 2018.
+With the rapid growth of Wireless LANs, WIPS became an important part of every organization's security posture.